ArduPilot/ardupilot_wiki/common/source/docs/common-powermodule-landingpage.rst

 .. image:: ../../../images/PowerModule_landingpage.jpg

+Power Monitors/Modules provide these benefits:

+- Most provide a stable power supply to the autopilot, in addition to monitoring, and therefore reduces the chance of a brown-out
+- Allows real-time monitoring of the battery’s voltage and current and triggering a low battery failsafe
+- Allows compensating for the interference on the compass from the motors using the COMPASS_MOT_x and COMPASS_PMOT_x parameters, see :ref:`common-compass-setup-advanced`.

 The links below have information about the most commonly used power monitors/modules

 Up to 10 batteries/power monitors can be monitored.
 Each monitor has its own group of configuration parameters, designated by ``BATTx_`` with x denoting each monitor in the system (first monitor "x" is null character, ie ``BATT_`` prefix).
 In addition, a ``BATT_MONITOR`` "type" = SUM is available, that consolidates  battery monitors into a single report using the :ref:`BATT_SUM_MASK<BATT_SUM_MASK>`.